-As the initial targets in the litigation have become unable to pay their share of damages, plaintiffs attorneys have named additional peripheral defendants (who did not manufacture asbestos and thus contend that they were generally less likely to have known of its dangers to human health) in the law-suits.
+As the initial targets in the litigation have become unable to pay their share of damages, plaintiffs attorneys have named additional peripheral defendants (who did not manufacture asbestos and thus contend that they were generally less likely to have known of its dangers to human health) in the lawsuits.
 Many defendant companies believe they are not getting a fair legal evaluation of their cases in court, and the Supreme Court has twice overturned efforts to resolve the litigation through class action settlements.
-While Congress has been called upon to act, no major legislative action has yet occurred.
+While Congress has been called upon to act, no major legislative reform has yet been enacted.